-The risks arising in relation to the Bank's business strategy, whether in the form of market, credit, liquidity or operational risks, are assessed in accordance with the principle of proportionality.
-This also applies to any risks presented by new business segments or products.
+The risks arising in relation to the Bank's business strategy, whether market, credit, liquidity or operational risks, are assessed in accordance with the principle of proportionality.
+This also applies to any risks presented by new business lines or products.